ZachBray/simple-binary-encoding-wiki/Design-Principles.md

 The results of applying the following design principles can be seen in the [benchmarks](https://github.com/real-logic/simple-binary-encoding/tree/master/sbe-benchmarks/src/main).

 Many design principles come to bear on any implementation.
 Not all design principles require trade-offs but many do.
-The following set of design principles are key to the design of SBE and the likely to drive most trade-offs.
+The following set of design principles are key to the design of SBE and they likely to drive most trade-offs.

 1. [Copy-Free](Design-Principles#copy-free)
 1. [Native Type Mapping](Design-Principles#native-type-mapping)